davidben/tls-trust-expressions/explainer.md

 2. Bandwidth and privacy constraints may still prevent a client from enumerating its full CA list.
 Server use an extension to [HTTPS/SVCB](https://www.rfc-editor.org/rfc/rfc9460.html) to publish available trust anchors in DNS.
 The client fetches this, selects the desired option, and requests it in `trust_anchors`.

-3. To accommodate stale DNS records, or cases where the DNS mechanism does not work, servers also send available trust anchors in the TLS handshake.
+3. To accommodate stale or unavailable DNS records, servers also send available trust anchors in the TLS handshake.
 If the client rejects the certificate, it can use this to retry with a more accurate `trust_anchors` request.

 ### Comparison